Tips on Getting A Job with a Criminal Record

 Hearing the infamous words, “We are going to run a background check.” can make anyone panic.
 The added pressure of worrying about your criminal record makes finding a job 10 times more stressful.
 Then depending on your background check, your past criminal record can interfere with your ability to get hired.

-Finding a job is already stressful enough without the added pressures of worrying about if your criminal record is going to interfere with your ability to get hired.
-Depending on what your crime was, when it happened, and the job that you’re applying for, there may be mitigating factors that employers will take into consideration.
-For instance, there’s a difference between a single instance of a crime 10 years ago, and a dozen convictions.
-Majority of the time, if your crime is related to the position you are applying for, it can disqualify you from the job.
-For example, if you were convicted for theft, then the chances of you being hired as bank teller are slim to none.
+Temp agencies that hire felons tend to be a bit more understanding and realize that there are mitigating factors to take into consideration.
+The majority of the time, if your crime is related to the position you are applying for, it can disqualify you from the job.
+For example, if you were convicted for theft, then the chances of you being hired as a bank teller are slim to none.
+There is also a difference between a single instance of a crime 10 years ago and a dozen felony convictions.
 With all this being said, having a criminal record should not deter you from seeking employment.
+Finding a staffing agency that is felon friendly is the most straightforward portion of your job hunt.
+It is getting the job offer.
 Following these tips can help the job hunt be a bit less stressful.

 Know Your Record

 The most important thing to realize that not every single charge, ticket, or infraction will show up on a background check.
 This is often true if you were convicted outside of the state that you are currently living in.
 You should be 100% sure of what your criminal background looks like on paper.
 This will keep you from talking about anything that you don’t have too.
 Also, knowing what your interviewer is seeing gives you an advantage.
 You will get the opportunity to think about the questions and create good answers.
 There are many online sources you can use to run a background check on yourself.